Best Earrings for Newly Pierced Ears

 • Daith piercings: The most common types of piercing jewelry for daith piercings are hoops.

-• Rook piercings: The first piece of jewelry for your rook ear piercing will be curved studs or barbells used during the healing process.
+• Rook piercings: The first piece of jewelry for your Rook ear piercing will be curved barbells used during the healing process.
 The curve allows decorative gems or other components to stand out more than a straight barbell.
 A downside, though, might be the barbell's tendency to flip inwards.

-• Ear lobes: Studs are a safe bet for newly pierced lobes, but small hoops can also work if they do not produce too much pressure along the piercing hole edge.
+• Ear lobe piercings: Studs are a safe bet for newly pierced lobes, but small hoops can also work if they do not produce too much pressure along the piercing hole edge.

 How to Clean New Ear Piercings?